The Australian Shepherd is NOT a very laid-back, simple dog.

-It is just important to get an early start since you are essentially teaching them that some of their natural born instincts are not to be tolerated.
+It is VERY important to get an early start, since you are essentially teaching them that some of their natural born instincts are not to be tolerated.
 Early socialization is equally as important, especially because Aussies can tend to be reserved and hesitant toward strangers.

-This is not an aggressive breed, therefore, if your pup has any aggressive tendencies such as growling at strangers or noises, it will not be hard to correct that because it is driven by fear and not actual anger.
+This is not an aggressive breed.
+If your puppy has any aggressive tendencies such as growling at strangers or at noises, it will not be hard to correct, because it is driven by fear and not actual anger.

 As long as your dog knows that you are the owner and the master, training will not be too hard.
 Australian Shepherds respond the best to positive reinforcement and other positive training methods.

 With the dedicated amount of time and patience from both you and your dog, training can be a very pleasant experience that bonds you and your furry friend even more.